eclipse-openj9/openj9-docs/docs/djdknativexdhkeyagreement.md

 OpenSSL support is enabled by default for the XDH key agreement algorithm.
 If you want to turn off support for this algorithm only, set this option to `false`.
 To turn off support for this and other algorithms, see the [`-Djdk.nativeCrypto`](djdknativecrypto.md) system property command line option.

+:fontawesome-solid-pencil:{: .note aria-hidden="true"} **Note:** The XDH key agreement algorithm is not supported for OpenSSL on AIX&reg;.
+This option is ignored on AIX and the Java implementation is always used.